kmac/agl/README.md

 agl
 ===

-Helper script for the_silver_surfer.
+Helper script for the_silver_surfer (https://github.com/ggreer/the_silver_searcher).
 Uses 'ag' to search given files, opens matches with less

 From the help: